Artificial Grass Cost

 Flattened Grass

-Overtime and with constant high traffic use, most (if not all) types of grass, both artificial and real, can become flattened and sorry looking.
-Thankfully when dealing with artificial turf the solution is quite simply to brush the fibres with a broom.
-This will in turn fluff the grass blades back into their original positions and return the grass to looking fluffy, lush, and beautiful again.
+Over time and with constant high-traffic use, most (if not all) types of grass, both artificial and real, can become flattened and sorry-looking.
+Thankfully, when dealing with artificial turf, the solution is quite simple: to brush the fibres with a broom.
+This will, in turn, fluff the grass blades back into their original positions and return the grass to looking fluffy, lush, and beautiful again.

 Loose Sections

 Sections becoming loose or moving under usage are often caused by incorrectly fitted grass.
-To solve this problem simply lift the movable pieces, re-join the seams, and the re-pin or bond the patches to the surface.
+To solve this problem, simply lift the movable pieces, re-join the seams, and re-pin or bond the patches to the surface.

 Patching and Replacing Ripped or Damaged Sections